-This is one industry that is always in high demand, regardless of the economy.
-Businesses in this industry (pharmacy, hospitals, doctor’s offices) typically don’t see as big of a dip during recessionary periods.
+This industry is always in high demand, regardless of the economy.
+Businesses in this industry (pharmacy, hospitals, doctor’s offices) typically don’t see a significant dip during recessionary periods.

-People will always need health care regardless of the state of the economy.
-This means that demand for healthcare services is relatively inelastic.
-Unlike discretionary items such as vacations or new clothes, healthcare is something that people cannot do without.
-This means that even when people are tightening their belts, they will still spend money on health care.
+People will always need healthcare regardless of the state of the economy; demand for healthcare services is relatively inelastic.
+Unlike discretionary items such as vacations or new clothes, healthcare is something people cannot do without.
+Even when people tighten their belts, they still spend money on health care.

 Lastly, the healthcare sector is supported by government spending.
 In the US, for example, government programs like Medicare and Medicaid account for a significant portion of healthcare spending.
 This means that even when private sector spending is down, government funding can help to prop up the healthcare industry.

 When it comes to recession-proof businesses, grocery stores and groceries are often at the top of the list.
 After all, people need to eat regardless of economic conditions.
 In fact, grocery stores usually do better during recessions because people cook at home more frequently to save money.
 However, other factors make the grocery industry less susceptible to recessionary pressures.

 For one thing, grocery stores tend to be local businesses.
 Even large grocery chains are usually based in specific regions.
 This means that they are not as dependent on the economy’s overall health.
 When a recession hits, people may reduce their spending on non-essential items but still need to buy food.